 Ethics approval: The protocol was approved by the Ministry of the Environment's Institutional Review Board on Epidemiological Studies (no. 100910001) and by the Ethics Committees of all participating institutions, in accordance with the ethical guidelines and regulations of the Declaration of Helsinki.

-institutions, in accordance with the curical guidelines and regulations of the Declaration of Heisinki.

 Data sharing statement Data are unsuitable for public deposition owing to ethical restrictions and the legal framework of Japan.
 The Act on the Protection of Personal Information (Act No. 57 of 30 May 2003, amendment on 9 September 2015) prohibits publicly depositing data containing personal information.
-The and Welfare, also restrict the open sharing of epidemiological data.
+The Ethical Guidelines for Medical and Health Research Involving Human Subjects, which are enforced by the Japan Ministry of Education, Culture, Sports, Science and Technology and the Ministry of Health, Labour and Welfare, also restrict the open sharing of epidemiological data.
 All inquiries about access to data should be sent to: jecs-en@nies.go.jp.
 The person responsible for handling enquiries sent to this e-mail address is